The Chameleon Theatre Circle's

 Submission Deadline: CLOSED

 The Chameleon Theatre Circle (located in the Twin Cities area in Minnesota) is seeking original works that have never been produced.
 All styles and genres are welcomed (i.e. one-acts, musicals, full length dramas, etc.).
-The winning plays are scheduled to be showcased in a concert-format festival in the fall of 2019.
 All shows submitted will automatically be placed on the slate of shows in consideration for the 2020/2021 season by the Season Planning Committee.

 We are proud to announce that for the 20th consecutive year we are not charging a submission fee!
 To enter you must complete an entry form: SUBMISSION APPLICATION HERE, and submit it along with three (3) copies of each script to the address below.
 We request that copies of the plays be printed double-sided to save on paper, mailing costs, and storage.
 If you are submitting a musical, also include 3 copies of the music on a CD or flash drive.

 Do not bind any author identification with your scripts.
 We will distribute the scripts “blind” to our readers for complete objectivity.
 Include the show’s title on at least the first bound page.
 Once the winning scripts have been chosen, we will disclose the playwrights’ identity to our readers (and the world).